milkbottledude/scratchToRFR/Documentation.md

 ```
 class Tree {
-    constructor(all_rows, min_samp_leaf) {
+    constructor(all_rows, min_samp_leaf=1) {
         this.btstr_rows = bootstrap_rows(all_rows)
         this.min_samp_leaf = min_samp_leaf
-        this.depth = 0
+        this.no = 0
         this.nodes = new Map()
     }
 ```

 The `Tree` class takes in 2 args: 'all_rows' = the entire dataset excluding the first row of column names, and 'min_samp_leaf', the minimum number of samples a node must have for it to be considered a leaf and stop splitting.

-this.depth tracks how deep the tree grew, while this.nodes will track the nodes that grow within the tree.
+'this.no' tracks the number of node instances created in this tree, while 'this.nodes' will track the nodes that grow within the tree.
 The 'this.nodes' structure will be akin to a tree branching out from the root and will be rather confusing, so heres a concept diagram I drew of it.

 ***INSERT HAND DRAWN FIG HERE***